This resource guide has been designed by the Harvard Library for students in Professor Ricky Martin's Fall 2021 Identity Precapstone.

 In the field of Psychology, for example, an APA publication called Current Directions in Psychological Science is also a source of reviews by leading experts and a way to keep apprised of developments

-Your best bet for finding them is simply to filter -- before or after your keyword search -- to literature reviews you do in some of the standard scholarly research databases you'll be using: APA PsycInfo, Social Science Premium Collection, PubMed, and Web of Science, among others.
+Your best bet for finding them is simply to filter -- before or after your keyword search -- to literature reviews.
+The standard scholarly research databases you'll be using: APA PsycInfo, Social Science Premium Collection, PubMed, and Web of Science all permit this limit.
+You may find it under "document type" or "methodology," depending on the database.

 OBOs combine the best features of the annotated bibliography with an authoritative subject encyclopedia to help you identify some of the most important and influential scholarship on a broad social, political, cultural or interdisciplinary topic.
 They're regularly updated to remain current.